 First things first, Irish always make sure they look presentable.
-They would prefer dressing up in trendy casual clothes while making sure it’s not too revealing.
-Aside from the fact that revealing clothes are not appropriate for the cold Ireland weather, this is simply not their style.
+They would prefer dressing up in trendy casual clothes while making sure it’s not too revealing because of the fact that revealing clothes are not appropriate for the cold Ireland weather.

 What to pack for Ireland in January

 January is considered to be one of the coldest months in Ireland.
 This tail-end of winter is also expected to have more rain so be sure to pack rain-proof and cold-proof clothes along with you.
 Remember that when traveling, there is no such thing as bad weather… but only a poor choice of clothing.

 Raincoat – protect yourself from the unpredictable Ireland weather.
 A good packable raincoat like this Lightweight rain jacket from Amazon will always come in handy when traveling to Ireland in January since it only takes a small portion of your bag.